nlacslab/kazdet/README.md

 <a name="ref02"></a> \[2\] O. Makhambetov, A. Makazhanov, I. Sabyrgaliyev, Zh.
 Yessenbayev.
 "Data-driven morphological analysis and disambiguation for Kazakh".
 InInternational Conference on Intelligent Text Processing and Computational Linguistics 2015, pp. 151-163.

+<a name="ref03">\[3\] Makazhanov, A., Myrzakhmetov, B., & Kozhirbayev, Z. (2017).
+On Various Approaches to Machine Translation from Russian to Kazakh.

+<a name="ref04">\[4\] Myrzakhmetov, B., Sultangazina, A., & Makazhanov, A. Identification of the parallel documents from multilingual news websites.
+In Application of Information and Communication Technologies (AICT), 2016 IEEE 10th International Conference on (pp. 1-5).
+IEEE.

+<a name="ref05">\[5\] Assylbekov, Z., Myrzakhmetov, B., & Makazhanov, A. (2016).
+Experiments with Russian to Kazakh sentence alignment.
+The 4-th International Conference on Computer Processing of Turkic Languages “TurkLang 2016”.